ZoranZG/MintChip/README.md

-You can also plot interactions on the bottom side of the plot by having the start coordinate be more than the end coordinate
+You can also plot interactions on the bottom side of the plot by having the start coordinate be more than the end coordinate.

+This is not available in the current version of MintChip

 ```{r}
 mint_flip = MintChip::frags_demo